 - Explicit: the instruction provides teachers with precise directions for teaching letter-sound relationships

 Effective phonics programs provide:

 - Frequent opportunities for children to apply what they are learning about letters and sounds to the reading of words, sentences, and stories

 - Significantly improves children's word recognition, spelling, and reading comprehension

-- Is most effective when it begins in kindergarten or first grade but should be used as a part of a comprehensive reading program with students at risk for reading disabilities or who have been identified as having a reading disability like dyslexia.
+- Is most effective when it begins in kindergarten or first grade, but should be used as part of a comprehensive reading program with students at risk for reading disabilities or who have been identified as having a reading disability like dyslexia.

 To learn more about phonics and decoding, browse the articles, parent tips, research briefs, and video below — and visit Topics A-Z: Phonics and Decoding for our complete library of resources.